 - reduce the effects of energy generation and use on the environment.

-Today, approximately 4,700 are employed at PNNL; our business volume is more than $1.1 billion.
+Today, approximately 4,300 are employed at PNNL; our business volume is nearly $950 million.
 Our Richland campus includes unique laboratories and specialized equipment as well as the William R. Wiley Environmental Molecular Sciences Laboratory, a DOE Office of Science national scientific user facility.
 In addition to the Richland campus, we operate a marine research facility in Sequim, Washington; and satellite offices in Seattle and Tacoma, Washington; Portland, Oregon; and Washington, D.C.

 Battelle—the world's largest independent scientific research and technology development organization—has operated PNNL for DOE and its predecessors since 1965.
 One unique feature of Battelle's contract with DOE allows research to be conducted for private industry.